Online Bayesian Meta-Learning for Cognitive Tracking Radar: Learning Framework

 \subsection{Meta-Learning Formulation}

-In this section, we describe a meta-learning procedure which aims to improve radar tracking performance using information gained over sequential interactions with $m$ stages of a Bayesian waveform selection problem.
-Each individual stage corresponds to a new instance of a $n$-step waveform-agile tracking problem on a FSTC described in Section \ref{se:fstc}, where the radar has access to a catalog of $|\ncalW| = K$ waveforms. \\
+In this section, we describe a meta-learning procedure which aims to improve radar tracking performance using information gained via repeated interaction over $m$ target tracking instances.
+Each individual tracking instance corresponds to a new instance of a $n$-step waveform-agile tracking problem on a FSTC described in Section \ref{se:fstc}, where the radar has access to a catalog of $|\ncalW| = K$ waveforms.